 - Close all programs.

 - Open the 'Run' command prompt by pressing the Windows logo key and R on the keyboard simultaneously.
 The Windows key is located between the keys Ctrl and alt.

 (To open the command prompt on Windows XP select 'Run' from the Start menu.)

 - In the command line of the 'Run' window, enter this path: %appdata%/Steinberg

 - Locate the folder which is named the same as your Steinberg program, for example 'Cubase 8.5'.

-- Rename it (for example, from "Cubase 8.5" to "xCubase 8.5") in order to hide it from the sequencer.
+- Rename it (for example, from 'Cubase 8.5' to 'xCubase 8.5') in order to hide it from your Steinberg software.
 The folder will only be hidden safely, if the change will be done before the original folder name.

 - If you find folders of previous versions of your program, make sure to hide or remove them, too.